Japan Is Betting Big On The Future Of Hydrogen Cars

 More convenient than plug-in electric

-Today there are far more battery electric vehicles on the road than hydrogen cars, with more than 5 million plug-in cars worldwide, according to José Pontes, an analyst at EV-Volume.com, a Web site that tracks the industry.
+Today there are far more battery electric vehicles on the road than hydrogen cars, with more than 5 million plug-in cars worldwide, according to José Pontes, an analyst at EV-Volume.com, a website that tracks the industry.
 But in countries like Japan, where much of the population lives in dense urban areas, many people live in apartment buildings without a place to easily charge a car.
-It's here where companies like Toyota are banking on the convenience of hydrogen fuel cell.
+It's here where companies like Toyota are banking on the convenience of the hydrogen fuel cell.

 "There's just no behavior change as long as you have [hydrogen] infrastructure in place," says Matthew Klippenstein, co-author of the online publication Fuel Cell Industry Review.
 "We go to the same gas station and fuel up in the same few minutes and just keep on tootling on."